OV1 – The Bible’s origins, contents, and translations into other languages

 There are obvious variations between different English Bibles.
 The translators have chosen different English words and sentences to try and transmit

-So rather than argue about which is the “best” Bible version, it is usually more helpful to study a Bible passage in several versions, to get more aware of the range of meaning in the original.
+So rather than argue about which is the “best” Bible version, it is usually more helpful to study a Bible passage in several versions, to get more aware of the range of meaning and “tone” of the original.

 I have generally assumed that the vast expert research involved in translating the Bible into English has produced versions that can be relied on for accuracy.
 Yet comparisons of different translations for words and verses that are hard to understand can still be required.